-12 Full Moon rituals to try and 3 things to avoid during this Full Moon
+12 Magical Full Moon Rituals to try and 3 things to avoid during this Full Moon

 How to ground and harvest energy using Full Moon Rituals

-The full moon of February comes in the fiery, bright and bold sign of Leo, just days after Imbolc – helping to reignite the sacred flame and light within.
-If you’re like me, you might feel overwhelmed by the full moon energy, and experience insomnia, a surge of energy, and/or outbursts of emotions or a flurry of thoughts as your inner outer worlds simultaneously expand and emotions rise with the tides.
+The light of the full moon is often fiery, bright and bold.
+If you’re like me, you might feel overwhelmed by the full moon energy, or struggle with insomnia.
+You might also feel surge of energy, emotions or thoughts as your inner outer worlds simultaneously expand and emotions rise with the tides.
 Here are 12 full moon rituals to help you ground your energy and harvest the full moon energy of courage, compassion and abundance, and 3 things to avoid doing this full moon.